 Answer: Yes.
 Although this is not a good card to use for international travel, it is a good card for U.S. travel for several reasons.
 First of all, Chase has branch offices in most U.S. cities, so you are never far from face-to-face support.
 Secondly, when you use this card to pay for automobile rentals, you benefit from a complimentary car rental insurance, specifically an auto rental collision damage waiver (coverage is secondary and adds to the coverage you get with your other insurance policies).
 Thirdly, this is a Visa card, so you won't have any trouble using it to pay nationwide.

-Answer: Chase Freedom Unlimited® is a card for people who like to keep things simple and who want to earn cash back at a good rate no matter what purchases they make, get a long introductory low APR, enjoy solid shopping benefits and start off with 3% cash back on all purchases in your first year (up to $20,000 spent) and 1.5% cash back thereafter, all at no annual fee.
+Answer: Chase Freedom Unlimited® is a card for people who like to keep things simple and who want to earn cash back at a good rate no matter what purchases they make, get a long introductory low APR, enjoy solid shopping benefits and start off with a $150 Bonus after you spend $500 on purchases in your first 3 months from account opening and 1.5% cash back thereafter, all at no annual fee.
 If you prefer flat-rate cash back or want to combine a category cash back card with a flat-rate card to cover all bases, this is a good choice.